jeremiecoullon/jax_reading_group/README.md

 # Jax reading group

 The objective of the reading group is to learn about JAX.
-For each session we chose a few features of JAX to learn and use them to write an algorithm.
+For each session we chose a few features of JAX to learn about.

 ## Past sessions